-Student may appeal sanctions by sending a written statement of the basis for the appeal to the Assistant Chair and/or Chair of the Department of Nursing, within ten (10) days after the action which is being appealed.
+Student may appeal sanctions by sending a written statement of the basis for the appeal to the Chair of the Department of Nursing, within ten (10) days after the action which is being appealed.
 The student's written appeal shall succinctly set forth the basis for the appeal, with supporting documentation, as appropriate.